Seagate/cortx-re/solutions/community-deploy/CORTX-Deployment.md

 # Setup K8s Cluster and Deploy CORTX Stack

-The following sections discusses how to set up the K8s cluster and deploy the CORTX Stack.
+The following sections discusses how to set up the K8s cluster and deploy the CORTX Stack on multi-node cluster.
 The minimum prerequisites are enlisted to make sure the cluster set up process is smooth.

 ## Prerequisites
 Following are the minimum system specifications required to set up the K8s cluster and deploy the CORTX stack.